View the full list of fields, first using long-form arguments:

 Updating Drivers Inside Images¶

 ClusterWare uses images to provision compute nodes.
 Because of this, any drivers, applications, or libraries required to run the compute node hardware or jobs need to be available to the running compute node, not the head node(s).
-To assure this availability, software needs to be installed into the image or onto some form of cluster shared storage.
-Generally, drivers are more commonly installed into the image while applications and libraries are installed to shared storage and accessed through the module command.
+To assure availability, software needs to be installed into the image or onto some form of cluster shared storage.
+Drivers are more commonly installed into the image while applications and libraries are installed to shared storage and accessed through the module command.

 scyld-modimg -iProd202404 --copyin prod-install.sh /root --chroot --upload --overwrite